River Tech Days

 Can River Tech accommodate children with special needs?

 To be upfront: River Tech does not have special education staff or specialized programs.
-High-functioning students with mild learning differences are welcome and will be treated like any other child — same activities, same expectations.
+High-functioning students with mild learning differences are welcome and will be treated like any other child, with the same activities and the same expectations.
 Children who need one-on-one aides, sensory supports, or a modified curriculum will likely find a better fit elsewhere.
 Not sure?
 Email learn@rivertech.me before registering and we'll talk it through.

 What should my child bring?